 How to Appeal a Smart Parking Parking Ticket

 Smart Parking specialises in ANPR (Automatic Number Plate Recognition) technology and operates at retail parks, commercial sites, and leisure venues across the UK.
-As an IPC member, appeals escalate to IAS (Independent Appeals Service) if rejected.
+As a BPA member, appeals escalate to POPLA (Parking on Private Land Appeals) if rejected.
+Our tool generates a professional appeal letter tailored to Smart Parking tickets, citing the relevant UK parking law and BPA Code of Practice.

 Quick Reference